Postgres

 Performance Considerations

-When setting up PostgreSQL for R2R, consider the following performance optimizations:
+When setting up Postgres for R2R, consider the following performance optimizations:

 1. Indexing: Ensure proper indexing for both full-text and vector searches.
 R2R automatically creates necessary indexes, but you may need to optimize them based on your specific usage patterns.

-2. Hardware: For large-scale deployments, consider using dedicated PostgreSQL instances with sufficient CPU and RAM to handle vector operations efficiently.
+2. Hardware: For large-scale deployments, consider using dedicated Postgres instances with sufficient CPU and RAM to handle vector operations efficiently.

 3. Vacuuming: Regular vacuuming helps maintain database performance, especially for tables with frequent updates or deletions.